-Before joining FMJ, Mr. James was in-house corporate counsel for a securities broker/dealer and registered investment adviser in the Twin Cities.
+Before joining FMJ, Drew was in-house corporate counsel for a securities broker/dealer and registered investment adviser in the Twin Cities.
 He also has experience representing clients in state and federal criminal matters.

 University of Minnesota Law School (JD 2010)

 Marquette University (BA 2007)

 State of Minnesota

 U.S. Court of Appeals, Eighth Circuit

 Edina High School – Varsity Policy Debate Coach

 “What The Seventh Circuit’s Decision in Hively v.
 Ivy Tech Community College of Indiana Means For You,” FMJ Newsroom (April 2017).